jay-johnson/deploy-to-kubernetes/README.rst

 Deploy Nginx Ingress
 --------------------

 This project is currently using the `nginx-ingress <https://github.com/nginxinc/kubernetes-ingress>`__ instead of the `Kubernetes Ingress using nginx <https://github.com/kubernetes/ingress-nginx>`__.
-Use these commands to manage and debug the nginx ingress within kubernetes.
+Use these commands to manage and debug the nginx ingress within Kubernetes.

 .. note:: The default Yaml file annotations only work with the `nginx-ingress customizations <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization#customization-of-nginx-configuration>`__